 \subsection{Discussion}

-\textbf{Exploration Behavior} Our method has a large mean travel distance per exploration step.
-This is because it can ``see farther” than frontier-based planners that only use geometric information.
-Our approach proposes semantically-informed waypoints that are far away from the current location of the robot (likely rooms/objects beyond the closest frontier) and de-prioritizes small gaps inside rooms which are guessed with relative certainty by the LLM.
-This explains the wider marker spacing in \cref{fig:semantic_ground}.
-Longer steps also reduce the time required for navigation (fewer turns).
-For a fixed path length, all methods perform roughly the same at the beginning.
-This is because incorporating a 360-degree scan after each step quickly and effectively gathers local information.
-Our results are better (higher F1, lower GED) at later stages because viewpoint selection is driven by expected semantic information gain.
-This avoids frontiers that lead to empty space or viewpoints with poor visibility.
-We also observe that our pipeline will sometimes revisit mapped areas to correct previous mistakes.
-These behaviors explain the higher accuracy of our method in the end.
+\textbf{Exploration behavior:} Our method has a large mean travel distance per exploration step.
+It effectively ``sees farther'' than baseline methods.
+Semantically interesting locations are typically far away from the robot.
+We see in our quantitative and qualitative results that our method reliably finds such locations---much like the firefighters in the introduction would.
+It infers the structural layout inside known rooms easily and therefore ignores such rooms for exploration.
+Different methods perform roughly the same at the beginning, this is because of our trick of a 360° rotation after each step.
+Our method works better (higher F1, lower GED) at later stages as it uncovers more context to identify more strategic viewpoints than those in free unexplored space or ones with poor visibility.
+We also noticed that our method sometimes revisits mapped areas to correct previous mistakes.

-In our experiments, we observe that SSMI sometimes favors farther geometric frontiers over closer ones.
+We observed that SSMI sometimes favors farther geometric frontiers over closer ones.